bakerfugu/voices-everywhere-cs147/README.md

 ## CS147

-Write a description of CS147here at some point.
+Write a description of CS147 here at some point.

 ## Team Install and Setup